Quantifying the Performance Gap for Simple Versus Optimal Dynamic Server Allocation Policies: Conclusions

-Finally, we consider systems with multiple geographically distributed server sites.
-One might speculate that the performance benefits of state-dependent request routing would increase when using dynamic server allocation, since routing could exploit knowledge of the state of server allocation (as well as of request queues) at each site.
+Finally, we consider systems with multiple geographically distributed server sites. \revTwo{}{Request routing in such a context is another central concern in cloud computing.} One might speculate that the performance benefits of state-dependent request routing would increase when using dynamic server allocation, since routing could exploit knowledge of the state of server allocation (as well as of request queues) at each site.
 We take a first look at this question in the context of a simple scenario with just two sites.
 A semi-Markov decision model is developed and applied for the evaluation of optimal state-dependent routing.
 Comparing optimal state-dependent and optimal state-oblivious routing, we find only modest performance gaps.